Boat on water below buildings

-Best of Porto in 3 Days
+Top Things to See the Best of Porto in Three Days

 Sharing is caring!

-If you are deciding whether to see Porto or Lisbon, why visit both cities?
 We loved our three days in Porto and our three days in Lisbon, as each city has something different to experience.

 Porto is a smaller city and very easy to get around with a concentration of the old town.
 But if you love beaches, it’s about a 30-minute tram ride to the seaside for fresh seafood and sea air.